 - Go Easy on Fats and Fried Foods

 While having some fats in your diet is healthy, it’s important not to go overboard.
 In particular, try to avoid saturated and trans fats.
 Saturated fats are mostly found in animal products, such as beef, lamb, pork, poultry skin, cheese, butter, whole milk, cream and lard.
-Palm oil is highly saturated.
-Trans fats are used less in food manufacturing since the Food and Drug Administration questioned the safety of them.
-Also called trans fatty acids, trans fats are formed when hydrogen is added to a vegetable oil to make a more solid shortening or margarine, a process called hydrogenation.
 Try to avoid trans fats altogether.

 - Color Your World

-Variety is the spice of life.
 A good rule of thumb when shopping or preparing meals is to ultimately get a good spectrum of color on your plate, particularly when choosing fruits and vegetables.
 Different natural colors are reflective of a spectrum of important nutrients.
-Consider the difference between a highly processed, high-fat, sodium-packed fast-food meal of entirely tan food and a nutritious plate of brown rice, bright orange salmon and dark green spinach.

 - Limit Processed Foods and Sodium

-You should try to cut out all processed foods, in particular fast food.
-In addition to containing fat and caloric levels that can often go through the roof, processed food is typically drenched in salt, also known as sodium.
-Sodium can be particularly harmful to people with liver disease because when the organ is damaged to the point where it fails to produce enough proteins in the blood, it releases more fluid into the tissues to try to even out the imbalance.
-Salt can then worsen this effect, because too much sodium causes you to retain fluids in order to lessen its concentration.
-A result may be swollen legs or bellies.
+Try to cut out all processed foods, in particular fast food.
+In addition to containing high fat and caloric levels, processed food is typically drenched in salt, also known as sodium.
+Sodium can be particularly harmful to people with liver disease.
 While the average American consumes 3,000 to 5,000 milligrams of sodium each day, the limit is 2,300 mg a day.
 People over 51, African Americans, and those with high blood pressure, diabetes or chronic kidney disease should stick to less than 1500 mg a day.
 If you have cirrhosis, discuss sodium limits with your health care provider.

 - Eat Real Food